Travel advice for Portugal

 Seafood lovers rejoice at the Festival do Marisco, held in Olhão, Algarve.
 This culinary festival showcases the freshest seafood from the Algarve region, with vendors serving up delicious dishes like grilled sardines, seafood paella, and shrimp curry.
 Live music, cooking demonstrations, and wine tastings add to the festive atmosphere of this popular event.

-Dia da Assunção de Nossa Senhora, or the Assumption of Our Lady, is a religious holiday celebrated on August 15th in Portugal.
+Dia da Assunção de Nossa Senhora, or the Assumption of Our Lady, is a religious vacation celebrated on August 15th in Portugal.
 It commemorates the belief in the bodily assumption of the Virgin Mary into heaven.
 Religious processions, Masses, and festivities honor the Virgin Mary's role in Portuguese culture and spirituality.

 The Ocean Festival, held in Lisbon, pays tribute to the sea through music, art, and environmental awareness.
 This eco-friendly event features beach cleanups, surfing competitions, and educational workshops focused on marine conservation.
 Live concerts, beach parties, and film screenings highlight the beauty and importance of the ocean, inspiring visitors to protect and preserve marine ecosystems.